B.Sc. (Hons), M.Sc.

 Trainee Clinical Psychologist

-I am in my second year of training.
+I am in my third year of training.
 My first placement was in an adult Community Mental Health Team.
 My second placement was in a Child and Adolescent Mental Health Service Specialist Community Team.
 My third placement was in a Psychological Service for People with Learning Disabilities.
-My fourth placement is in a Mental Health Service for Older People.
+My fourth placement was in a Mental Health Service for Older People.
+My final year specialist placement is in an Intensive Support Team and a Psychological Service for People with Learning Disabilities.

 My research dissertation empirical project involves using Interpretative Phenomenological Analysis and interviewing parents about their experiences of having a child, with an intellectual disability, transition to adulthood.
 My research review paper is a systematic review of studies using Interpretative Phenomenological Analysis to explore the experiences of parents who have a child with an intellectual disability.